demcp/awesome-web3-mcp-servers/README.md

 - [AbdelStark/lightning-mcp](https://github.com/AbdelStark/lightning-mcp) - An Model Context Protocol (MCP) server that enables AI models to interact with Lightning Network, allowing them to pay invoices.
 - [marctheshark3/ergo-mcp](https://github.com/marctheshark3/ergo-mcp) - An Model Context Protocol (MCP) server for interacting with the Ergo blockchain.
 - [kukapay/thegraph-mcp](https://github.com/kukapay/thegraph-mcp) - An MCP server that powers AI agents with indexed blockchain data from The Graph.
+- [GoPlausible/algorand-mcp](https://github.com/GoPlausible/algorand-mcp) - Algorand Model Context Protocol (Server & Client).
+- [dcSpark/mcp-server-helius](https://github.com/dcSpark/mcp-server-helius) - an Model Context Protocol (MCP) server that provides Claude with access to Solana blockchain data via the Helius API.
+- [itsanishjain/alchemy-sdk-mcp](https://github.com/itsanishjain/alchemy-sdk-mcp) - This MCP plugin provides integration with the Alchemy SDK for blockchain and NFT operations.
+- [Dablclub/polygon-mcp](https://github.com/Dablclub/polygon-mcp) - An Model Context Protocol (MCP) server that provides onchain tools for Claude AI, allowing it to interact with the Polygon PoS blockchain.
+- [lmcmz/flow-mcp-server](https://github.com/lmcmz/flow-mcp-server) - An Model Context Protocol (MCP) server for interacting with the Flow blockchain.
+- [nearai/near-mcp](https://github.com/nearai/near-mcp) - An MCP server for the NEAR blockchain.
+- [qvkare/linea-mcp](https://github.com/qvkare/linea-mcp) - An Model Context Protocol (MCP) server that provides on-chain tools for AI applications to interact with the Linea blockchain.

 ### 💰 <a name="trading"></a>Trading